Incoming juvenile cells in Cheboygan jail highlight youth facility shortage

 “The last juvenile we had that we had to incarcerate in a juvenile facility, we had to take to Ohio.
 That’s how far we’re traveling with juvenile detentions right now,” Clarmont said.
 “That’s why we decided to think outside the box.”

-There are two state-operated juvenile justice facilities in Michigan and twenty-one private facilities, primarily for longer term treatment and removal from the community.
+There are two state-operated juvenile justice facilities in Michigan and 21 private facilities, primarily for longer term treatment and removal from the community.

 Clarmont said it can cost between $300 and $400 per day to house a juvenile out-of-state on top of costs for transportation – which is all funded through taxpayers’ dollars.